The Food ChainFood

 Presented by Ruth Alexander.

-(Image: a woman holding a plastic bottle of water.
+(Image: a woman studying and eating a slice of pizza whilst wearing headphones.
 Credit: Getty Images/ BBC)

 If you would like to get in touch with the show, please email: thefoodchain@bbc.co.uk